sunjh22/CNVPipe/README.md

 DHFFC - "fold-change for the variant depth relative to Flanking regions" DHBFC - "fold-change for the variant depth relative to bins in the genome with similar GC-content"

+`duphold` could be directly downloaded as an exectuable binary file.

     smoove genotype -d -x -p 1 --name sample4 --outdir analysis/temp/smoove-genotype/ --fasta ~/data3/refs/hg38/analysisSet/hg38.analysisSet.fa --vcf analysis/temp/smoove/sample4-smoove.genotyped.vcf.gz analysis/mapped/sample4.bam

+    Version: Smoove 0.2.8

 The authors suggest use DHFFC<0.7 to filter deletion and DHBFC>1.3 to filter duplication